Making sense of the alienation experience:

 - Another thing you can do is to talk about this everywhere, so that it stops being such a hidden pothole.

-So that’s a quick tour of the pothole.
+So that’s a quick tour of the sinkhole.
 Now back to the broader territory.
-The vast majority of activists and professionals in this field are dedicated to pulling bodies out of the potholes.
+The vast majority of activists and professionals in this field are dedicated to pulling bodies out of the sinkholes.
 But prevention is better than cure.
 The iconic image of the soldier picking a dead child up on a Mediterranean beach makes the point: Mostly we find ourselves pulling bodies out downstream.
 But stopping them being pushed in upstream is obviously better.

 How do we prevent Parental Alienation happening?